 By bus the journey from Mae Sai to Chiang Rai is scheduled take 1 hour 30 minutes.
 Mae Sai is the northern most town in Thailand near the border crossing to Tachileik in Myanmar.

-There are three direct bus services a day from Mae Sai to Chiang Rai which you can book online.
+There are two direct bus services a day from Mae Sai to Chiang Rai which you can book online.

 |Mae Sai||Chiang Rai||Ticket||Service||Company|